BryanShin27/replay_fix/README.md

 This repository contains all the files you need to view your old, broken StarCraft II replays.

+I originally developed this program in order to regain access to my own tournament replays.
+Although I am largely retired from supporting any sort of mainstream StarCraft II, in this case, I felt what I had made was simply too useful to keep to myself, so I polished it to share.

-This program currently supports versions 5.0.12 and 5.0.13, but I plan to keep it updated as Blizzard will no doubt break more versions in the future.
+This program currently supports versions 5.0.12 and 5.0.13, but I plan to keep it updated so long as I am able, since Blizzard will no doubt break more versions in the future.

-At the heart of it all is `replay_fix.exe`, which moves some files around to trick your game into running in offline mode.
+At the heart of it all is `replay_fix.exe`, which moves some files around to trick your game into running in offline mode with a certain configuration.
 If you care about the details, you can read about the original method here:

 - [Blizzard forum post by Talv](https://us.forums.blizzard.com/en/sc2/t/previous-version-of-the-game-replay-cannot-be-watched/28344/2)
 - [Reddit post by u/losteden](https://www.reddit.com/r/starcraft/comments/1bpa5j3/comment/lc4266a/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1)

-For those of you interested in the source code, you can open `replay_fix.py`.
+For those of you interested in the source code, you can look at `replay_fix.py`.

 This program is designed to work on Windows 10 / Windows 11 computers.
-If you are a Mac or Linux user, please consult the above links for the manual workaround.
+If you are a Mac or Linux user, you may need to consult the above links for the manual workaround.

 - 1. Exit (I mean EXIT, not simply log out/minimize) StarCraft II, Battle.net, Agent.exe, the map editor, and any other StarCraft II/Blizzard-related programs.
 - 2. Scroll to the top of the page, click on the green "<> Code" button, and select "Download ZIP".